magalifabri/cub3D/README.md

 - Unmentioned bonus: moving skybox
 - Unmentioned bonus: actual functional combat
 - Unmentioned bonus: pathing

-## Controls
-- Move with `wasd`
-- Rotate with left and right directional arrows & mouse in bonus mode
-- Shoot with `spacebar`
-- Turn off music with `m`
-- Quit the game with `esc`

-## Instructions
-- To compile the basic version of cub3D with only the manditory elements, run `make`.
-- To compile the extended version, run `make bonus`.
-- After compiling with `make bonus`, to compile the base version again, run `make re`.
-- If you change the screen resolution after compiling, compile it again.
-This is because the maximum size of the cub3D window is set during compilation, based on the screen resolution at that time.

 ## Sources
 - [video: Wolfenstein 3D's map renderer](https://www.youtube.com/watch?v=eOCQfxRQ2pY)